|Building on a Legacy of Excellence|

 Wait lists are established for some classes.
 Being on a wait list improves your chances of registering for a closed class.
 If you are able to register on the wait list (the same way you register for any class), your standing will automatically advance as other students drop.
 You are expected to attend class if you are on a wait list.
 Check your class schedule frequently to see if you have been added.

-If there is not a wait list available, you can register only if the instructor gives you a 4 digit "add code" or signs an add/drop card for you.
-Use this code to register in person or online registration.
-If you have the instructor's signature, you will have to register in person.
+If there is not a wait list available, you can register only if the instructor gives you an "add code".
+Use this code to register through your student portal.

 The academic calendar is found on the college home page and in the printed schedule of classes.
 The calendar lists important dates for the semester including holidays.